CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 #### INF.4.A10 Neutral documentation in the distributors

 Each distributor SHOULD have a documentation showing the current status of shunting and line assignments.
 This documentation SHOULD be kept as neutral as possible.
 Only existing and used connections SHOULD be listed.
-Unless expressly required, there should be no indications as to the type of use of the pipes.
+Unless expressly required, there should be no indication of the type of use of the pipes.
 All further information MUST be listed in a revision documentation.

 #### INF.4.A11 Control of existing connections